-Body of girl found in river believed to be that of 2-year-old lost in Pennsylvania flash flooding
+Body of girl found in river believed to be that of 2-year-old lost in Pennsylvania flash flood

 The search continues for Matilda’s 9-month-old brother, Conrad.

-The Charleston, South Carolina, family was visiting relatives and friends when they got hit by a “wall of water,” according to Upper Makefield Fire Chief Tim Brewer.
+The family from Charleston, South Carolina, was visiting relatives and friends when they got hit by a “wall of water,” according to Upper Makefield Fire Chief Tim Brewer.

 Their mother, 32-year-old Katie Seley, was also killed in the flood, authorities said.